ShreeKeshavan/Car_price_prediction/README.md

 7. I performed hyperparameter tuning to optimize the performance of my models.
 This involved tuning the hyperparameters using techniques like grid search, random search, or Bayesian optimization.

-8. I evaluated the performance of my models and achieved around **`95% accuracy`** with the Random Forest Regression model.
+8. I evaluated the performance of my models and achieved around **`R2 score - 95% `** with the Random Forest Regression model.

 9. I analyzed the importance of each feature in predicting car prices.
 This analysis helped me understand the key factors that contribute the most to the price variation.